NeatOnTheRocks/hermes-reasoning-preserve-plugin/README.md

 # reasoning-preserve

-A Hermes Agent plugin that re-injects `reasoning_content` into outgoing API requests for `custom` OpenAI-compatible providers whose chat template reads it — llama.cpp running a reasoning-preserving Jinja template (the Qwen-family "sharp" template).
+A Hermes Agent plugin that re-injects `reasoning_content` into outgoing API requests for `custom` OpenAI-compatible providers whose chat template reads it.
 Inert for every other provider.

 It fixes multi-turn reasoning continuity for local models: without it, the model's own thinking from turn N never reaches turn N+1.